OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ### Dynamic Analysis on Non-Jailbroken Devices

 If you don't have access to a jailbroken device, you can patch and repackage the target app to load a dynamic library at startup (e.g. the [Frida gadget](https://www.frida.re/docs/gadget/ "Frida Gadget") to enable dynamic testing with Frida and related tools such as objection).
-This way, you can instrument the app and do pretty much everything you need to do for a dynamic analysis (of course, you can't break out of the sandbox this way, but you won't often need to).
-However, this technique works only if the app binary isn't FairPlay-encrypted (i.e., obtained from the App Store).
+This way, you can instrument the app and do everything you need to do for  dynamic analysis (of course, you can't break out of the sandbox this way).
+However, this technique only works if the app binary isn't FairPlay-encrypted (i.e., obtained from the App Store).

 #### Automated Repackaging

 [Objection](0x08-Testing-Tools.md#objection) automates the process of app repackaging.
 You can find exhaustive documentation on the official [wiki pages](https://github.com/sensepost/objection/wiki "Objection - Documentation").

-Using objection's repackaging feature is sufficient for most of the cases.
-However, in some complex scenarios you might need more fine-grained access or a more customizable repackaging process.
+Using objection's repackaging feature is sufficient for most of use cases.
+However, in some complex scenarios you might need more fine-grained control or a more customizable repackaging process.
 In that case, you can read a detailed explanation of the repackaging and resigning process in ["Manual Repackaging"](#manual-repackaging).

 #### Manual Repackaging